Visual Field Testing in Ranchi

 Instructions

-The technician explains: keep looking at the central orange fixation light at all times.
-Small white lights will flash at various locations and brightness levels.
-Press the button each time you see a light — even if it's very dim.
-It's normal to miss some lights.
+The technician explains the procedure: keep looking at the central orange fixation light at all times.
+Small white lights will flash at various locations and brightness levels throughout your visual field.

 Testing